 During the lease term in Stanley

-During tenancy, the rental property belongs to the tenant we respect the tenant 's privacy.
-As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental property, but we will never abuse that right.
-If Nesbitt Realty has a good reason to enter a rental property in Stanley, the renter must allow us to access the rental property.
-Some justifiable reasons to enter rental home are to:
+During tenancy, the rental home belongs to the tenant we respect the renter 's privacy.
+As managing agents Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to come into a rental home in Stanley, the tenant must allow us to enter the rental home.
+Some solid reasons to enter rental are to:

-Nesbitt Realty will always strive to give the renter notice and obtain tenant consent before entering the rental home.
-However, Nesbitt Realty can and will enter the rental without tenant consent in emergency situations.
+Nesbitt Realty will always strive to give the renter notice and obtain tenant consent prior to coming into the rental home.
+However, Nesbitt Realty can and will enter the rental home without tenant consent in emergency situations.
 We will never abuse the right of entrance or use it to harass tenants in Stanley.
 Nesbitt Realty will only access the home at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-a free source for property owners in Stanley
+a useful archive for rental investors in Stanley

-- Before you lease out your rental in Stanley
+- Before you lease out your property in Stanley

 - Collections and evictions